Soccer in Los Angeles

 Soccer has enjoyed longstanding popularity in Los Angeles.
 As of 2023, Los Angeles County has three top-level professional teams.
 The LA Galaxy and Los Angeles FC play in Major League Soccer, and Angel City FC plays in the National Women's Soccer League.
 The Greater Los Angeles area is also home to one 2nd division professional team, Orange County SC, of the USL Championship, and four 3rd division professional teams, LAFC2 and LA Galaxy II, of MLS Next Pro, and Los Angeles Force and California United Strikers FC of the National Independent Soccer Association.
 There are also many semi-professional clubs and leagues including the United Premier Soccer League, SoCal Premier League and National Premier Soccer League, among others.
 In 2019, two more professional teams, Cal FC (Thousand Oaks) and California United Strikers FC (Orange County) joined a new, unsanctioned, professional league called the NPSL Founders Cup They both later left, with Cal FC joining the United Premier Soccer League.

 History

+Inside SoFi Stadium prior to the US opening match of the 2026 FIFA World Cup.

 Soccer in Los Angeles began in the 20th century when the Southern California Football League was founded in 1902.